-At one point, French is reported to being spoken on most official streets in Istanbul, and to many people it had become an everyday language.
+At one point, French was reported as being spoken on most official streets in Istanbul, and to many people, it had become an everyday language.
 French was in many ways considered a language of the future and science, and many Turkish universities and schools began offering their programs in French.

 Likewise, new laws and even the Turkish constitution was, above anything else, translated into French.

 At the same time, several French-language newspapers saw the day across the different countries in the Ottoman Empire.